Illinois Pro Bono Research Alliance - Attorney Requests

 Please note, assistance is not guaranteed but we will do our best to place your request with a student within a reasonable amount of time.

-For more information or if you have any questions, contact Brent Page by email or at 312-832-5128.
+For more information or if you have any questions, contact Jessica Schneider via email or 312-832-5125

 This page has information for volunteer attorneys.
+PILI does not provide direct legal assistance, nor do we provide referrals to pro bono attorneys directly to the general public.
+Please do not visit, telephone, e-mail or write to PILI directly with legal questions or requests for referrals as we are unable to respond to these inquiries.
 If you are a self-represented litigant, you can ask a question to a lawyer through Illinois Free Legal Answers by visiting il.freelegalanswers.org.
 You can also find more information on different legal issues at www.illinoislegalaid.org.